 What is inflation?

 The inflation rate is the rate at which a price is rising, usually on a year-over-year basis.
 High inflation rates reflect shortages of supply relative to quantity demand.
-Thus, rising rates indicate higher demand or lower supply.
-While rising rates often suggest positive economic growth, experts view a substantially high inflation rate as negative because it could lead to hyperinflation (very high, seemingly unstoppable inflation) or a sharp economic slow down.
+So rising rates indicate higher demand or lower supply.
+While rising rates often suggest positive economic growth, experts view a substantially high inflation rate as negative because it could lead to hyperinflation (very high, seemingly unstoppable inflation) or a sharp economic slowdown.

 India’s food inflation rate lowers disposable income

 India’s year-over-year change in CPI (consumer price index) stood at 10.09% in October, accelerating from September’s 9.84% rate.
 The WPI (wholesale price index) inflation also picked up speed, rising from 6.46% to 7.00%.
 The CPI measures the year-over-year change in the price of a basket of goods that a typical household in the country will consume, while the WPI reflects a basket of goods at the wholesale level.